hairizuanbinnoorazman/blog/content/posts/20180131_movingToHugo.md

 +++
-title = "Opinion piece - Moving to Hugo" description = "Experiences from moving a blog from the Wordpress platform to utilizing Hugo" tags = [
+title = "Opinion piece - Moving to Hugo" description = "Experiences from moving a blog from the Wordpress to Hugo" tags = [
     "static-sites",
 ]